bandithedoge/blueballs/README.md

 * **bg** is the main background color of your document/terminal and **bg dark** is a secondary background color used for additional UI elements such as headers and status bars.
 * **selection** is the background of selected text.
-* **comment** is used for comments in text files but can also be used as a secondary foreground color for unavailable/grayed-out elements.
+* **comment** is used for comments in text files but can also be used as a secondary foreground color for disabled elements.
 * **fg** is the main foreground.
 * **accent** is the accent color used for currently relevant UI elements.
 Use of this color can be very subjective.
 * Other colors should only be used for syntax highlighting and specifically colored UI elements.
 "Cyan" is actually orange but we keep the original name terminals use.